Learning Center / How to Connect EL Wire

 Understand the EL Wire Construction

 EL Wire is built in layers.
 At the center is a copper core coated in phosphor.
-Wrapped around that are two ultra-thin electrode wires (sometimes called angel hair wires) — these are the most fragile part of the assembly.
-The whole thing is enclosed in a colored outer plastic sheath.
-A successful connection depends on correctly identifying and handling each layer.
-The inverter converts low-voltage DC power into the high-frequency AC that causes the phosphor to glow.
+Wrapped around it are two ultra-thin angel hair wires — the most fragile part.
+The whole assembly sits inside a colored outer plastic sheath.
+The inverter converts low-voltage DC into the high-frequency AC that drives the phosphor to glow.

 02

-If you need to shorten the wire, cut it to your desired length using wire cutters or sharp scissors.
-Cut at a 30° angle to create a larger exposed surface and make it easier to distinguish the cut end from the connector end.
+Cut the EL Wire to your desired length using wire cutters or sharp scissors.
+Cut at a slight angle to create a larger surface and help distinguish the cut end from the connector end.

 Tip: Cut a little longer than you think you need.
-You can always trim; you cannot add back.
+You can always trim.

 03